KhronosGroup/SPIRV-Tools/readme.md

 details and is used in the standalone tools whilst also enabling integration into other code bases directly.

-Currently, the assembler and disassembler only support the core SPIR-V specification (i.e. nothing Vulkan or OpenCL-specific) and the validator is a work in progress.
+## Supported features

+### Assembler and disassembler

+* Based on Revision 31 of SPIR-V
+* All core instructions are supported, except:
+  * Changes to operand enum values and their syntax since Rev 30 will not work.
+  * Image operands (section 3.14) are not supported, for example.
+  * Test coverage is very limited.
+* All GLSL std450 extended instructions are supported.
+* Assembler only does basic syntax checking.
+No cross validation of IDs or types is performed.
+* OpenCL extended instructions are not supported.

+### Validator

+The validator is incomplete.
 See the Future Work section for more information.

+## CHANGES (for tools hackers)

+* The parser has been overhauled
+  * We use an automatically generated table to describe the syntax of each core instruction.
+The changes to the SPIR-V spec document generator to create this table are still being developed.
+  * The parser uses a dynamically updated list of expected operand types.
+    It is expanded as needed for variable-length lists of operands, and consumed during the parse.
+See the uses of `spv_operand_pattern_t`.
+  * The syntax of enum operands and their potential operands is still hand-coded.
+(That might change depending on the cost-benefit tradeoff.)
+* We are actively increasing test coverage.
+* We have tweaked the CMake build rules to make it easier to integrate into other packages.
+Google is integrating SPIR-V Tools into the Vulkan conformance test suite.
+* New code tends to use Google C++ style, including formatting as generated by `clang-format --style=google`.

+## Where is the code?

+The `master` branch of the repository is maintained by Kenneth Benzie `k.benzie@codeplay.com`.

+*You are looking at the `google` branch.*  Google plans to maintain a linear history of commits.

-The repository is maintained by Kenneth Benzie `k.benzie@codeplay.com`, please submit any merge requests as stated in these [instructions](https://cvs.khronos.org/wiki/index.php/How_to_access_and_use_the_Khronos_Gitlab_Repository).
+Please submit any merge requests as stated in these [instructions](https://cvs.khronos.org/wiki/index.php/How_to_access_and_use_the_Khronos_Gitlab_Repository).

 ## Build